NeonPixels/blasphemous.prayer-wheel/doc/FAQ.md

 <details>
   <summary><b>Is this mod compatible with other mods?</b></summary>
   <br/>
-  It should be, the Prayer Wheel itself is attached to the base game Penitent, and makes use of the base game inventory system to witch prayers.<br>
+  It should be, the Prayer Wheel itself is attached to the base game Penitent, and makes use of the base game inventory system to switch prayers.<br>
   Nevertheless, if a mod alters those base game elements, there might be compatibility issues.
 </details>
 <details>